My name is Marty Stepp.

-I enjoy programming and have worked on several large software projects.
+I have also worked on several large software projects.

-Previously I wrote a similar online practice tool to accompany our Java textbook, called , still used at the University of Washington and many other schools.
+I wrote an online practice tool to accompany my Java textbook, called , still used at the University of Washington and many other schools.

 I wrote a large homework submission and grading system called that is still used at the University of Washington and other schools.

 I developed and maintained a large C++ / Java library used in Stanford's introductory programming classes called the or SPL.

 I created a Java and Kotlin library to assist students with Android application development, called .